 - Somewhat interestingly, although barristers cannot form law firms, they may be retained on salary by a firm of solicitors.
 So they can work for a law firm but not be part of one.
 Yes.note

 - Solicitors - Provide legal advice.
-They also handle the day-to-day, non-controversial work of the law: drawing up documents (contracts, wills, business documents, etc.), settling or mediating disputes without litigation, negotiating business deals, and so on and so forth.
+They also handle the day-to-day, non-controversial work of the law: drawing up documents (contracts, wills, business documents, etc.), settling or mediating disputes without litigation, negotiating business deals, doing tax and estate planning, and so on and so forth.
 They are generally responsible for collecting the evidence in the case; in civil cases, this generally means that solicitors are in charge of the process of disclosure (the British term for what is called discovery across the Pond), which can be rather important (if you find the right evidence, you might force a favourable settlement, or help the barrister win without a trial).
 If the case continues to trial, the solicitor writes the brief to the barrister and the court and mediates between the client and the barrister, providing instructions to the barrister and advice to the client.
-Separate from a barrister in the UK system, unlike in the US.
+Separate from a barrister in the UK system, unlike in the US.note

 - Solicitors can appear in court too, albeit at the very lowest levels for minor cases.
 With enough training and experience they can also qualify to appear in higher courts (these are called "rights of audience"), in which case they're called Solicitor Advocates.
 So, what is the difference between a Solicitor Advocate and a Barrister, you might ask?
 Not much.